 - useful IP resources from other websites including practical IP guides for start-up businesses.

-- our Issue Briefs giving basic information about topical IP issues - now fully revised/rewritten: April 2013
+- our Issue Briefs giving basic information about topical IP issues (revised: 2013)

-- general news from the IP scene such as:
+- news from the IP scene such as:

 - information about enforcement of IP rights